Abohte/hangman/README.md

-# Codaisseurify
+# Hangman

-Simple React app made following week 5 (first week of JS) of the 9-week Codaisseur Academy.
+React app made following week 5 (first week of JS) of the 9-week Codaisseur Academy.

 Assignment: create a hangman game in React/Redux, without database or backend.